- What Is

 - The history of diphtheria dates back to Hippocrates; once the organisms were identified and found to produce exotoxins, the development of vaccines have markedly reduced diphtheria worldwide.

-- The highest risk factor for developing diphtheria is not getting immunized against the disease; other factors include crowding, immunosuppression, and direct or indirect contact with an infected individual.
+- The highest risk factor for developing diphtheria is not being immunized against the disease; other factors include crowding, immunosuppression, and direct or indirect contact with an infected individual.

-- Diphtheria is diagnosed by the patient's history and physical examination; culture of Corynebacterium from the patient yields a definitive diagnosis although patient should be treated if diphtheria is even suspected.
+- Doctors diagnose diphtheria by the patient's history and physical examination; culture of Corynebacterium from the patient yields a definitive diagnosis although patient should be treated if diphtheria is even suspected.

-- The treatment of diphtheria involves early administration of antibiotics; the use of antitoxin, made in horses, is done to neutralize Corynebacterium exotoxin that has not bound to human tissue.
+- The treatment of diphtheria involves early administration of antibiotics; antitoxin, made in horses, neutralizes Corynebacterium exotoxin that has not bound to human tissue.